SB-TRPO: Towards Safe Reinforcement Learning with Hard Constraints: Empirical Evaluation

 \paragraph{Baselines.} We compare our approach against a wide range of state-of-the-art implementations from SafePO \citep{ji2023safety} of model-free constrained RL algorithms: TRPO- and PPO-Lagrangian \citep{Ray2019BenchmarkingSE}, CPO \citep{cpo}, CUP \citep{cup}, \reb{CPPO-PID \citep{stooke2020responsivesafetyreinforcementlearning}, FOCOPS \citep{focops}, RCPO \citep{rcpo}, PCPO \citep{pcpo}, P3O \citep{ijcai2022p3o}, C-TRPO \citep{ctrpo} and C3PO \citep{c3po}}.\footnote{ Code of reward–cost switching methods such as (P)CRPO \citep{crpo,guetalaaai2024} and APPO \citep{Dai_Ji_Yang_Zheng_Pan_2023} is not publicly available \citep{DBLP:journals/pami/GuYDCWWK24}.} All baselines require a cost tolerance threshold, which we set to $0$ to target almost-sure safety (cf.~\pref{eq:relaxed}).

 \paragraph{Implementation Details.} Following the default setup in SafePO, we use a homoscedastic Gaussian policy with state-independent variance, the mean of which is parameterised by a feedforward network with two hidden layers of 64 units.
 Besides, we use the default SafePO settings for existing hyperparameter (cf.~\cref{app:ht}), and \emph{the same safety-bias $\fimp=0.75$ across all tasks} (see also \cref{sec:ablation} for an ablation study).

-In our implementation of \alg, we eschew critics both to reduce computational cost and to avoid potential harm from inevitable inaccuracies in critic estimates (see \cref{sec:ablation}).
-Instead, we rely on Monte Carlo estimates, which provide a practical and sufficiently accurate means of enforcing constraints while maximising reward.
-By contrast, all baseline methods retain their standard critic-based advantage estimation, as this is considered integral.
+\changed[dw]{We consider two variants of SB-TRPO that differ in advantage estimation.
+The first uses purely Monte Carlo estimates, eliminating the need for learned critics and reducing computational cost (at the expense of higher variance).
+The second employs Generalized Advantage Estimation (GAE) with a learned critic, as is standard in reference implementations (such as SafePO) of baselines due to its favourable bias-variance trade-off.
+We compare these variants in \cref{sec:ablation} and use the Monte Carlo variant for SB-TRPO in the main result \cref{tab:main-results}. }

 \paragraph{Training Details.} We train the policies for $2 \times 10^7$ time steps ($10^3$ epochs), running $2 \times 10^4$ steps per epoch with $20$ vectorised environments per seed.
 All results are reported as averages over 5 seeded parameter initialisations, with standard deviations indicating variability across seeds.
 Training is performed on a server with an NVIDIA H200 GPU.